agrc/status-page/site/content/incidents/iss-not-serving.md

 +++
 # default attributes for an incident.
 #
-title = "mapserv.utah.gov not serving applications"
-date = 2017-09-11T08:00:23-06:00
+title = "mapserv.utah.gov not serving static files" date = 2017-09-11T08:00:23-06:00

 # severity: represents the impact of